khalyomede/blog/source/_post/is-open-source-really-open.md

 ## Bread for the masses

 Have you ever encoutered a library with a dedicated project for ideas?
 I did.
 One was clearly holding the namespace of the project, /idea.
 I always wondered, why would you separate the open source code from the improvement suggestion.
-Is it not the purposes of issues labels?
+Is it not the purpose of issues labels?
 Why would you add such a barrier between the possibility of improvements and the contributors force?

 Worse, I saw a (famous) package pushing "read only" split of its packages, which sometimes do not contain any README.
 With the same /idea system, the improvements and bugs would be kept aside.

 This is in my opninion a dangerous way of providing open source to people.
 Because now, open source is more than just "open access to the code".
 It is a true way of sharing and empowering things, no matter the purpose of the library.
 This is a place were true innovations come to life, and where anyone can push the idea further in order to have a **true** impact on our world.

-This kind of project organization are synonym with a drastic reduced numbers of proposal, bug alerts, and closes at the end the access to improvements.
+This kind of project organization is synonym with a drastic reduced numbers of proposal, bug alerts, and closes at the end the access to improvements.

 ## Should we follow this way